OVERVIEW OF EOPS

 - You will receive a confirmation email once you submit your EOPS application.
 It will take approximately 5-7 business days to process your application.
 You will receive status notifications to your Palomar College email.

-2. Complete an EOPS New Student Orientation
+2. Complete the EOPS New Student Orientation

-3. Complete your 1st EOPS Contact
+3. Complete your first EOPS counseling contact appointment

 - Once you complete your EOPS New Student Orientation, you will be contacted to schedule your 1st EOPS Contact.
 You may also call or email us to schedule your appointment.